 Some women are vulnerable to developing breast cancer because they’re born with mutations (changes in the sequence of the DNA) in the BRCA1 or BRCA2 genes.
 Having mutations in either of these genes raises your breast cancer risk.

-A woman can inherit an abnormal (mutated) BRCA1 or BRCA2 gene — or rarely, both — from either her father or her mother.
-These genes normally function as “caretakers” to repair DNA in cells when the DNA becomes damaged.
-Women without the BRCA mutation who have two normal copies of the gene are at lower risk for developing cancer.
-However, when a person is born with one abnormal copy of either of these genes, she is at higher risk of developing breast cancer.
+A woman can inherit an abnormal BRCA1 or BRCA2 gene — or, in rare instances, both — from either her father or her mother.
+These genes normally function as “caretakers,” repairing DNA in cells when it becomes damaged.
+Women without a BRCA mutation have two normal copies of the gene and are at a lower risk for developing breast cancer than those with the mutation.

-If you have been diagnosed with breast cancer, you may wonder if you and members of your family should be tested for the gene mutations associated with breast cancer.
-In most cases, the answer is no. Inherited gene mutations are responsible for only a small percentage of breast cancers.
+If you or women in your family have been diagnosed with breast cancer, you may wonder if you should be tested for genetic mutations in BRCA1 or BRCA2.
+For most women, the answer to this question is no. Inherited gene mutations are responsible for only a small percentage of breast cancers.

 However, you and your relatives might consider genetic counseling and testing if:

 - several members of your family in multiple generations have had breast cancer or other forms of cancer, and ovarian cancer or male breast cancer in particular